How Does Acupuncture Work?

-You may pick up herbals during our normal business hours.
-Feel free pick them up during a scheduled visit or call or email us so we can set your items aside for your convenience.
+You may pick up herbal prescriptions during our normal business hours.
+Feel free to pick them up during a scheduled visit or call or email us so we can set your items aside for your convenience.

 How Often Will I Need to Come in for Acupuncture Before I See Results?

 Most of our acupuncture care plans begin with biweekly treatments for 4-6 weeks, then weekly for a period of time.

 However, each case is unique.
 Your practitioner will craft a clear treatment plan for you and will recommend how often you should have acupuncture treatments and may craft a daily herbal plan to maximize effectiveness and consistently

 Acupuncture works cumulatively, and it is very rare that one treatment is all you will need to feel better.
 It is essential to receive treatments close together and consistently to gains momentum and see improvement.
 If treatments are too far apart, we can lose momentum and erase the progress we've done through treatments.

 It is generally expected that you should see improvement begin with your 3rd to 4th acupuncture treatment.

 Generally speaking, as you gain steady improvement you will space treatments further and further apart as long as you keep steadily improving with each treatment.
 Often, patients will notice relief from a specific symptom straight away, though we may need more time to work on the underlying root of the issue to gain maximum relief and keep it stable.

 Maintenance sessions are often recommended every 6-8 weeks or around seasonal changes to keep your body

 in a healthy, joyful, and balanced state.